Tech-at-DU/React-Redux-passwords-Tutorial/P09-Local-Storage/readme.md

 # Local Storage

-At this stage your app should keep track of passwords but the list is lost when then app is refreshed.
+At this stage, your app should keep track of passwords but the list is lost when the app is refreshed.
 That's because all of the data is stored in memory.
-The browser gives an easy way for web sites to store data locally on a users computer: localstorage.
+The browser gives an easy way for websites to store data locally on a user's computer: `localstorage`.

-Localstorage stores key value pairs that are accessible to we site by it's domain.
-Here are a couple facts about localstorage:
+Local storage stores key-value pairs that are accessible to we site by its domain.
+Here are a couple of facts about `localstorage`:

-- local storage is stores data locally and not in the cloud.
+- local storage stores data locally and not in the cloud.
 You will have access to the data on the computer where it was saved.
 - Local storage stores access data by the domain.
-That means that websites that are loaded from another domain will not have access to the data stored by a app running on a different domain.
+That means that websites that are loaded from another domain will not have access to the data stored by an app running on a different domain.
-- Local storage is saved for ever but can be cleared by clearing the browsers cahce.
+- Local storage is saved forever but can be cleared by clearing the browser's cache.
-- Local storage stores key value pairs and values are stored as strings.
+- Local storage stores key-value pairs and values are stored as strings.
 This limits what can be stored.

 Local storage is not meant to be secure.
-Other web sites should not be able to read data stored by your site, but anyone sitting at your computer can inspect the cahce.
+Other websites should not be able to read data stored by your site, but anyone sitting at your computer can inspect the cache.

-Sounds like we may have pivot on the this product!
+Sounds like we may have to pivot on this product!
 But more on this at the end of the tutorial...

 ## `localStorage`

 `localStorage` has two methods `getItem` and `setItem`.
-The first retrieves data saved to `locaLstorage`, the second saves data to the local store.
+The first retrieves data saved to `locaStorage`, and the second save data to the local store.

 ### `localStorage.setItem()`